johnwry/dm2/markdown/colossians/colossians.md

 ===

 c.
-Colossians 2:16c –*Therefore no one is to act as your judge in regard to …drink.* While the Bible condemns drunkenness, the legalist wants to make what you drink a **<u> spiritual </u>** issue.
+Colossians 2:16c – *Therefore no one is to act as your judge in regard to…drink.* While the Bible condemns drunkenness, the legalist wants to make what you drink a **<u>spiritual</u>** issue.
 Ephesians 5:18

 ===